jianrontan/jianrontan/README.md

 ## <samp>About</samp>

-I'm Jian Ron, a Computer Science undergraduate at NUS.
+<samp>I'm Ron, a Computer Science undergraduate at NUS.
 Currently an SRE intern at the Central Provident Fund Board, working on Terraform, AKS, and Azure DevOps pipelines for systems serving 4M+ CPF members.
-Also Vice-Chair of NUS Sheares Web, where I lead 16 developers shipping a hall intranet and React Native app used by 400+ residents.
+Also Vice-Chair of NUS Sheares Web, where I lead 16 developers shipping a hall intranet and React Native app used by 400+ residents.</samp>

 ## <samp>Projects</samp>